 Missing or Faulty GFI Outlets

-Faulty GFIs are a major issue even in newer homes in Connecticut and Rhode Island because of cheap products and materials.
+Faulty GFIs are a major issue even in newer homes in Connecticut because of cheap products and materials.
 GFI (short for ground fault interrupter) outlets are required wherever an electrical outlet is close to a source of water like a sink.
 Replacing GFI’s is an easy fix for a licensed electrician.
 It’s essential that GFIs are kept in good working condition as they are to protect you from electrocuting yourself.

 You can check if your own home’s outlets are grounded or not.
 Ungrounded outlets have two slots to plug into.
 While grounded outlets have two slots plus a hole for the ground wire that looks like eyes and a node.